-Potential Impacts Mitigation Cut lines leave long-lasting residual impacts (tracks, and/or scarring on surface rocks) Vibrators/bulldozers use near steep slopes may lead to minor landslips and rock topples Pre-survey possible access routes, and use the selected routes rather than accessing work sites through free-ranging driving across the open country; Minimise to the extent possible, the use of bulldozers to open up cut lines and access roads to minimise landscape scarring; Avoid cut lines on slopes steeper than 40° to minimise risk of landslips and rock topples; Optimise source energy to achieve the survey objectives to minimise risk of landslips; Buffer zones should be maintained from areas posing landslip and topple hazards; and Decommissioning will be carried out according to the Tullow Site Restoration Plan.
+Potential Impacts Mitigation

+Cut lines leave long-lasting residual impacts (tracks, and/or scarring on surface rocks) Vibrators/bulldozers use near steep slopes may lead to minor landslips and rock topples Pre-survey possible access routes, and use the selected routes rather than accessing work sites through free-ranging driving across the open country; Minimise to the extent possible, the use of bulldozers to open up cut lines and access roads to minimise landscape scarring; Avoid cut lines on slopes steeper than 40° to minimise risk of landslips and rock topples; Optimise source energy to achieve the survey objectives to minimise risk of landslips and rock topples; Buffer zones should be maintained from areas posing landslip and topple hazards; and Decommissioning will be carried out according

+to the Tullow Site Restoration Plan.

-Desired Outcomes, Objective Indicators and Monitoring and risk after mitigation Desired Outcomes Objective Indicators Monitoring Responsibility and Management Risk with mitigation (High, Medium or Low) Residual impacts of cut lines minimized to the extent possible Landslips and rock topples do not occur 100% of seismic cut lines pre- surveyed on the ground Actions taken to minimise cut line impacts are recorded No project- related landslips or rock During seismic operations The Seismic contractor will be responsible for the day-to-day monitoring and management, and will report to the Tullow Seismic Field Acquisition Supervisor and the Tullow EHS Manager on a daily and weekly basis, or immediately in case of an incident occurring.
+Desired Outcomes, Objective Indicators and Monitoring and risk after mitigation Desired Outcomes Objective Indicators Monitoring Responsibility and Management Risk with mitigation (High, Medium or Low) Residual impacts of cut lines minimized to the extent possible Landslips and rock topples do not occur lines presurveyed on the ground Actions taken to minimise During seismic operations The Seismic contractor will be responsible for the day-to-day monitoring and management, and will report to the Tullow Oil Seismic Field Acquisition Supervisor and the Tullow EHS Manager on a daily and weekly basis, or immediately in case of an incident occurring.
 Low